ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 - Question: What does this tell us about the relationship of God to humanity?
 	- God thinks that we are "very good".
 	- "God as the one who both knows what is "good" for humankind and is intent on providing the good for them."[^4]
+	- Part of being an image bearer involves being united with others.
 	- God wants to rule his creation through a partnership with us.

 ### Practical things to talk through with the learner:
 - You are being invited to trust this story over other sources for who God is, who you are, and how God feels about you.
 	- God knows what is good, and wants to give it to you.